wftutorials/android-beginner-tutorial/README.md

 ## Page navigation

-Pages in android apps are called activities.
+Pages in android apps are called activities or fragments (a lesser activity).
 You can create an activity for any new view that you want to display to the user.
 Lets create a new activity.

 [create_new_activity.png]